revanth-ch/netflix_clone/README.md

 # netflix_clone
-this is a clone website of netflin which i made as my first projct using HTML and css
+this is a clone website of netflix which I made as my first projct using HTML and css